hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-list-user-ips admin

-The function for obtaining the list of available ip addresses.
+This function for obtaining the list of available ip addresses.

 *******************************************************************